lusiana-sro/suppress/docs/middleware.md

     req.suppress = {
         prompt: "Complete the lyrics: {lyrics}",
         format: JSON.stringify({lyrics: "string"}),
-        llm: llm // ofc, you need to import your llm of choice };
+        llm: llm // you need to import your llm of choice };
 });
 ```